aytona/IntroProgrammingPractice/README.md

 * UnZip
 * Open folder
 * Open 'finalPractice.sln'
-* To debug, comment out the int main() all folders except the one you want to use
+* To debug, comment out the int main() in all folders except the one you want to use